Discrete-time dynamics, step-skew products, and pipe-flows: Pipes

 \begin{lemma} Suppose one has the network of axial flows as described above.
-Then one can create a topological space by glueing the index-$i$ exit window of junction $j$ to the cylinder $j\to i$, and the exit face of the cylinder $j\to i$ to the entry-face of junction $i$.
+Then one can create a topological space by glueing the index-$i$ exit window of junction $j$ to the cylinder $j\to i$, and the exit window of the cylinder $j\to i$ to the entry-window of junction $i$.
 Let $a$ represent any component of the network, either a vertex or an edge.
 This space has a semi-flow defined recursively as

 for every $x$ in component-$a$.
 An analogous result holds if the axial flows along the components are non-autonomous. \end{lemma}